-Thanks to $25,000 in seed cash from two Tufts competitions, Farah Momen, F20, is piloting a task this summertime to aid Bangladeshi girls who paintings inside the garment industry.
-Her project, called The Now Exchange, will offer free contraceptives at a Dhaka factory as the first step towards enhancing ladies health there.
+Thanks to $25,000 in seed cash from two Tufts competitions, Farah Momen, F20, is piloting a task this summer to aid Bangladeshi girls who paint in the garment industry.
+Her project, called The Now Exchange, will offer free contraceptives at a Dhaka factory as the first step towards enhancing ladies’ health there.
 Momen and Giulia Bova, a pal from her undergraduate years at McGill University, received the Fletcher D-Prize Poverty Venture Solution Competition in March.
 The accolade came with $10,000 to pilot the program this summer season.
 In April, the two ladies also gained the first vicinity inside the social effect track of the Tufts $100K New Ventures.

 Momen and Bova intend to begin their challenge this summertime by presenting free injections of Sayana Press, a hormonal contraceptive, through an already present in-manufacturing facility fitness clinic.
 Over time, they plan to expand to extra clinics and other aspects of women’s health, together with menstrual hygiene and home violence education.
-They intend to have the offerings funded with the aid of international corporations that promote garments made in Bangladesh.
-“They’re those which have the capacity to do it truly.
+They intend to have the offerings funded by international corporations that promote garments made in Bangladesh.
+“They’re those which can do it truly.
 Retailers can be held chargeable for the well-being of people through their supply chain,” Momen stated.

-Momen, Bangladeshi-American, traces her idea for this agency to her past due uncle, who owned a garment factory and generously invested in his community.
-Women regularly make up 80 percent of the body of workers in such factories, so the legally required on-site clinics offer a good avenue to attain them, she said.
+A Bangladeshi American, Momen traces her idea for this agency to her past-due uncle, who owned a garment factory and generously invested in his community.
+She said that women regularly make up 80 percent of workers in such factories, so the legally required on-site clinics offer a good avenue to attain them.
 Because women are working such long hours, they’re not necessarily going to headstand in line” at an overcrowded public health facility after paintings, she stated.

-Momen developed some of the methods for The Now Exchange in a Fletcher elegance, Managing NGOs and Social Enterprises, with Professor Alnoor Ebrahim.
+Momen developed some methods for The Now Exchange in a Fletcher elegance, Managing NGOs and Social Enterprises, with Professor Alnoor Ebrahim.
 The course challenges college students to figure out what they can do properly and scale it to make a bigger effect.
-This forces a group to get numerous readability on what they want to reap and how they’re going to do it and the way they’re going to keep their very own toes to the fireplace for it,” Ebrahim stated.
+This forces a group to get numerous readability on what they want to reap, how they’re going to do it, and how they’re going to keep their very own toes to the fireplace for it,” Ebrahim stated.

-This summertime, Momen and Bova, who’s earning a grasp’s diploma in international development coverage at the Korbel School of the University of Denver, will work on the challenge in Bangladesh.
-They will identify a pilot manufacturing facility, hire an enterprise development director and health running shoes, and educate health care workers on administering the contraceptive and dealing with broader problems of ladies’ health.
-Next year, they desire to add two or 3 extra factories, every with approximately 300 employees.
+This summertime, Momen and Bova, who are earning a grasp’s diploma in international development coverage at the Korbel School of the University of Denver, will work on the challenge in Bangladesh.
+They will identify a pilot manufacturing facility, hire an enterprise development director and health running shoes, and educate healthcare workers on administering contraceptives and dealing with broader problems of ladies’ health.
+Next year, they want to add two or three extra factories with approximately 300 employees.

 Ebrahim, for one, is assured about The Now Exchange’s prospects.

-Farah and her team have been evident and systematic in wondering this via,” he said.
-“I’m optimistic, each because of their clear thinking and due to the fact Farah is exceptionally inspired.
+Farah and her team have been evident and systematic in wondering this visa,” he said.
+“I’m optimistic, each because of their clear thinking and because Farah is exceptionally inspired.
 Heather Stephenson can be reached at heather.Stephenson@tufts.Edu.
 Jim Sojourner, F20, contributed to this text.

 GETTING THEIR START IN BUSINESS